For the love of earth.

 By Catherine Griggs 2016

 But!
-I lifted a huge weight that burdened me when i discovered the points i will discuss later in this blog.
+I lifted a huge weight that burdened me and a guilt for being human when i discovered the points i will discuss later in this blog.
 Ultimately allowing me to love my self more and humanity in general.

 Wisdom by Mario Sanchez Nevado

 What about this Man Made Extinction?

 The image above shows man heavily burdened by industry, weighed down by what he has created, walking the animals of a cliff whilst carrying the tree of the life, the tree of wisdom in his hand.

 Many of us share the same dream; that humans could be nature’s stewards and peace tenders, guardians of the earth who co-exist symbiotically, a race of global gardeners who tend carefully and creatively to facilitate the highest expression of this planet which is nothing less than a cornucopia of abundance, where all thrive in harmony with each other and as one on this resplendent living orb we call earth.